andy-maier/cookiecutter-python/new_{{ cookiecutter.github_repo }}/docs/development.rst

 Note: The ``test`` command of ``setup.py`` is not the deprecated built-in command (see `<https://github.com/pypa/setuptools/issues/1684>`_), but has been implemented in ``setup.py`` in such a way that it only runs the tests but does not install anything upfront.
+{%- if cookiecutter.end2end_test == "Yes" %}
 The ``end2endtest`` command has been implemented in the same way.
+{%- endif %}
 Therefore, this approach can be used for testing in Linux distributions that include this package as an OS-level package.

 .. _`Contributing`: